Any experienced business owner knows that excellent customer service is crucial to long-term success.

 All things considered, bad customer service practices are highly detrimental to businesses big and small across all industries.

-Not only can bad customer service damage your professional reputation, but it can also reduce customer conversions, decrease customer loyalty and increase employee turnover.
+Not only can it damage your professional reputation, but it can also reduce customer conversions, decrease customer loyalty and increase employee turnover.

-The key to avoiding bad customer service is learning to identify it before it negatively impacts your business.
+The key to avoiding it is learning to identify it before it negatively impacts your business.

-Keep in mind that bad customer service can manifest as poor communication, delays, rude behavior and disregarding situational circumstances — to name a few.
+Keep in mind that it can manifest as poor communication, delays, rude behavior and disregarding situational circumstances — to name a few.

 By implementing thorough employee training programs, prioritizing customers’ needs and apologizing for errors, your business can develop awesome customer service.